FintanH/talks/read-the-functional-manual/slides.md

   * Terrafomo – a Terraform library

-  * Esqueleto – a SQL EDSL
+  * Esqueleto – an SQL EDSL

   * Weeder – tool for removing unused pieces of your code base